githubtraining/write-javascript-actions/responses/02_modify-workflow.md

 ## Edit the current workflow

 Currently `my-workflow.yml` is not set up correctly for our use-case.
-It worked great for allowing us to take a high-level look at workflows, but if we want to use our custom Actions there are some changes that we have to make to it.
+It worked great for allowing us to take a high-level look at workflows, but if we want to use our custom actions there are some changes that we have to make to it.

 ### :keyboard: Activity: Modify my-workflow.yml to remove boilerplate steps